AEADataEditor/replication-template-development/draft-replication-noncompliant.md

 - [ ] Instructions to Replicators
   - [ ] Details (as necessary)
 - [ ] List of tables and programs
-- [ ] References
+- [ ] References (Optional, but recommended)

 > INSTRUCTIONS: Leave this in, when any of the sections is lacking.
 Remove the entire section only if the README has all the pieces necessary (up to minor imprecisions).

-> [REQUIRED] As specified in the [Policy](https://www.aeaweb.org/journals/data/data-code-policy) and the [DCAF](https://www.aeaweb.org/journals/forms/data-code-availability), the README shall follow the schema provided by the [Social Science Data Editors' template README](https://social-science-data-editors.github.io/guidance/template-README.html).
+> [REQUIRED] As specified in the [Policy](https://www.aeaweb.org/journals/data/data-code-policy) and the [DCAF](https://www.aeaweb.org/journals/forms/data-code-availability), the README should follow the schema provided by the [Social Science Data Editors' template README](https://social-science-data-editors.github.io/guidance/template-README.html).
   - All elements are required, unless a modifier is used in the above list.

 > We found no README in the deposit.
 The README should have all the above elements in order to be compliant.